apache/metron/metron-interface/metron-config/README.md

     [restUrl]: Url where metron rest application is available (Ex: http://localhost:8080)
     ```

+NOTE: The start_management_ui.sh script downloads the expressjs webserver.
+The host machine running the script should have an active internet connetion and nodejs installed
 ## Usage

 The application will be available at http://host:4200 with credentials `user/password`, assuming the default port is configured and the `dev` profile is included when starting the REST application.
 See the [REST application](../metron-rest#security) documentation for more information about security configuration for production.